How To Answer: ‘Tell Me About Your Biggest Failure’ in a Job Interview

 - What’s your general view on success and failure?

 It’s important to know what type of answers you should avoid.
-If you have not prepared for this question, it’s easy to immediately give an answer that might seem like you’re careless.
+If you have not prepared for this question, it could catch you off guard, and you might end up giving an answer that makes it seem like you’re careless.
 Also, you never want to tell the interviewer that you don’t remember any failures, whether it is because you actually think this or by trying to hide it.

-From the interviewer’s point of view, not giving an answer or stating that you did not make any mistakes can be interpreted in several ways:
+Not answering or claiming you make no mistakes can be interpreted in several ways:

 - You’re always playing it safe, and therefore you never take any risks.